 What this means for your applications

-80-100 alignment: You're in your wheelhouse.
-Focus on demonstrating why you're the best candidate for this specific version of your target role.
+75-100 alignment: You're in familiar territory.
+Focus on demonstrating why you're the best candidate for this specific version of your target role, highlighting your direct experience.

-50-80 alignment: You're considering a manageable transition.
-Spend extra time in your application explaining why this shift makes sense for your career trajectory and how your current skills transfer.
+50-70 alignment: You're considering a manageable shift.
+Spend extra time in your application explaining why this transition makes sense for your career trajectory and how your current skills transfer effectively.

 Using alignment scores strategically